Cloud-Computing-Big-Data/UE20CS322-H1/README.md

 Change any `/home/USER/` to `/home/<your SRN>/`

 This manual includes steps that you will be doing in the classroom.
-It assumes that you have completed steps 1 and 3 from your home which was emailed earlier.
+It assumes that you have completed the downloads and installation steps 1-2 from your home which was emailed earlier.
 If you have not completed these steps, then click [here](https://github.com/Cloud-Computing-Big-Data/UE20CS322-H1/blob/main/H1_HOME.md) to do so.

 Execute the following commands to move to the home directory and updating the package list and the system.
 This guide assumes that you are working with Ubuntu or a Debian based distribution.
 ```bash